scribu/wp-front-end-editor/readme.txt

 	</ul></li>
 </ul>

-There is a settings page where you can disable editable fields that you don't want.
+There is a settings page where you can disable editable fields that you don't want, as well as other options.

 == Installation ==